TobikoData/sqlmesh/docs/concepts/models/overview.md

 Models that are loaded incrementally require a time column to partition data.
 A time column is a column in a model with an optional format string in the dialect of the model; for example, `'%Y-%m-%d'` for DuckDB or `'yyyy-mm-dd'` for Snowflake.
 For more information, refer to [time column](../../concepts/models/model_kinds.md#time-column).

 ## Advanced usage
 The column used as your model's time column is not limited to a text or date type.
-In the following example, the time column, `di`, is an integer.
+In the following example, the time column, `di`, is an integer:

 ```sql linenums="1"
 -- Orders are partitioned by the di int column